 See Beloved, I am a Christian a daughter of the most-high God but I have wrestled with an Anxiety Disorder the biggest part of life.
 I’m sure the biggest reason for this is due to the fact that I was in an abusive marriage for almost 15 years.

-To this day I still suffer the effects from that as hard as I have tried to break free of it it still has me bound and shackled at times.
-It rears its ugly head to the surface in the most troublesome ways and in the darkest times.
+To this day I still suffer the effects from that as hard as I have tried to break free of it.
+Unfortunately, it can keep me bound and shackled at times.
+It will rear its ugly head to the surface in the most troublesome ways and in the darkest times.

 Yes, I take medication for this.
 To me it’s no different than a Diabetic needing insulin for their disease it’s just a different kind of disorder!
 However, studies have shown they’re 10 Health Benefits and Use for Turmeric Curcumin Supplements for a natural way to help with this.

 - Rushed and feeling overwhelmed.

 - Driving and the motion of my surroundings is too much to bear due to the side effects from one of my AutoImmune Disorders.

 - Working and seeing the pain and suffering my Oncology and Hematology patients face.

 - It can happen at any time at any moment!